dcrodrigues0/local-network-manager/README.md

 # How to run
  1. We did our project using <a href="https://www.jetbrains.com/pycharm/download/">PyCharm IDE</a> so you also should use <a href="https://www.jetbrains.com/pycharm/download/">PyCharm</a> to don't get problems, but be free ;)
  2. You must to install the dependencies, you can find the dependencies below.
+ 3. Run MongoDB with docker in the root folder example: `docker-compose up -d`
- 3. After that, you can run our server using `FLASK_APP=app.py flask run`,or if you prefer can see more examples of how to start a Flask server at <a href="https://github.com/pallets/flask">Flask Documentation</a>
+ 4. After that, you can run our server using `FLASK_APP=app.py flask run`,or if you prefer can see more examples of how to start a Flask server at <a href="https://github.com/pallets/flask">Flask Documentation</a>

  # Dependencies
  - `Flask` <a href="https://github.com/pallets/flask/">Flask Docs</a>
  - `Pyshark` <a href="https://kiminewt.github.io/pyshark/">Pyshark Docs</a>
+ - `Docker` <a href="https://www.docker.com/">Docker Docs</a>
+ - `Pymongo` <a href="https://api.mongodb.com/python/current/tutorial.html">Pymongo Docs</a>